sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

-:Message: Internal error.
-Failed executing JSON API "%(uri)s". %(details)s
+:Message: Successful download of multiple files as ZIP archive.
+Total members: %(count)s.
-:Groups: session, failure, failure-critical, http
+:Groups: authenticated, success, http
-:From version: 2.11.0
+:From version: 5.4.0
-:To version: 3.32.0
-:Description: Replaced by event ID 40003.
+:Description: None
 :Data:
-  :uri: URI associated with this request.
+  :count: Number of files and directories in the archive.